ansible/molecule/docs/getting-started.md

       ansible.builtin.include_role:
         name: foo.bar.my_role
         tasks_from: main.yml
 ```

+cd to the `extensions` directory.

 ```bash
 molecule converge
 ```

-The above command will run this specific playbook for us.
+The above command runs the same steps as `molecule test` for the `default` scenario, but will stop after the `converge` action.